 You’ve heard us say all dogs are individuals.
 You’ve heard us say looks don’t equal behavior.
 You may be on board with that, which is great, we love that, but you’re unsure of how to get your shelter staff and volunteers to accept the science that breed isn’t indicative of a dog’s personality.

-For one, we drop some science in the infographic, like the above information about how even dogs of the same breed all behave differently.
-And there’s also this gem:
+For one, we drop some science in the infographic, like the above information about how even dogs of the same breed can behave differently and they’ll all have different personalities.

 Science helps with that.
 Of course, science can be overwhelming.
 Our infographic breaks that down into bite-sized talking points upon which you can create deeper conversations with your staff – and even potential adopters.